In Conversation With: Camden Giving

-This Christmas Regent’s Place is raising funds for Camden Giving, a local charity working to tackle inequality in the borough of Camden.
-Donations can be made by using the contactless donation machine beside The Giving Trees on the Plaza or online here.
+In 2020 the Regent’s Place community raised funds for Camden Giving, a local charity working to tackle inequality in the borough of Camden.
+For Christmas 2021 we’re proud to once again be raising funds for Camden Giving with a contactless Giving Box on the Plaza.

 What does Camden Giving do?

 Our work is ‘place-based-giving’, meaning we raise money and support from the borough of Camden and then direct that support back out to grassroots projects in Camden; funding things people really need, like food banks, homeless shelters, mental health support and training to help employment.
 We want Camden to be a brilliant place for everybody who lives, works or plays here.
 Too many people struggle with money worries, loneliness or access to meaningful opportunities, so we fund projects that try to make things fairer.

 We’ve also pioneered ground-breaking ways to make sure local people are leading the change they want to see.
 Since lockdown began, we’ve supported projects all over the borough, using money that people and businesses have given to pay for thousands of meals and opportunities.

 What are the biggest challenges your organisation faces, now and in the coming years?

 2020 has been hard for everybody, inequalities that existed before the pandemic have now been exacerbated and we know that people who were already struggling are now worse off.

 We want to ensure we keep tackling root causes of inequality and that the amazing support from businesses and residents we have seen during the emergency of the pandemic doesn’t disappear as things slowly return to normal.

 How will the funds raised by the Regent’s Place Giving Trees be spent?